luiswirth/bsc-thesis/src/matter/mesh.typ

 === Coordinate Function Functors & Barycentric Quadrature

-Before differential geometry, calculus was done on euclidean space $RR^n$ instead of on abstract manifolds.
+Before differential geometry, calculus was done on euclidean space $RR^n$ instead of on abstract manifolds @frankel:diffgeo.
 Euclidean space always has global coordinates.
 A point $avec(p) in RR^n$ is exactly it's own global coordinate $avec(x) = avec(p)$.
 This means that functions $f: p in Omega |-> f(p) in RR$ that take a point $avec(p)$ of the space $Omega$ to a real number $f(avec(p))$, are usually specified by an evaluation rule